Ockenfuss/tipps/CommandLineTipps.md

 man 5 passwd #Show manpage for commands, files,...
-They are organized in levels, see man man. apropos keyword #Seach manpages short descriptions yes test #Repeat string until program ends wc -l file #Word/Line/Character count stat file #show file status and file attributes
+They are organized in levels, see man man. apropos keyword #Seach manpages short descriptions yes test #Repeat string until program ends
+: #or 'true': do nothing else than returning successful execution.
+Like the 'pass' statement in python.
+Useful e.g. to apply parameter expansion but do nothing else or define a vecho commant, which is echo or ':', dependent on the verbose status. wc -l file #Word/Line/Character count stat file #show file status and file attributes
 ```